-Will advises clients on a wide range of disputes, but has a particular focus on financial services litigation and civil fraud.
-He has advised on matters relating to a number of jurisdictions, including England, Bermuda, the Cayman Islands, Mauritius, Jersey, the CIS and India.
-In England, Will has experience of litigation in the High Court, the Court of Appeal and the Privy Council.
+William advises clients on a wide range of disputes, but has a particular focus on civil fraud, private wealth, and banking litigation.
+He has advised on matters relating to a number of jurisdictions, including England, Bermuda, the Cayman Islands, Mauritius, Jersey, the CIS, India, and Hong Kong.
+In England, William has experience of litigation in the High Court, the Court of Appeal and the Privy Council.

 William's experience includes advising: